Reverse Mortgage: Unlock the value of your home for a worry-free retirement

 2. Choose the solution that fits your situation

-With the help of your mortgage broker, select the solution that best matches your financial goals.
-If a reverse mortgage is confirmed as the best option, you will be able to choose how to receive the funds:
+With the help of your broker, select the solution that best meets your financial goals.
+If the reverse mortgage is confirmed as the best option, you will have the opportunity to choose how to receive the funds:

 - Lump sum: Perfect for projects that require a larger amount, such as renovations or funding a trip.